rstojnic/lazydata/README.md

 You can achieve multiple data dependency scenarios by putting `lazydata.use()` into different parts of the code:

+- Add to jupyter notebooks
-- Add to outputs of your data pipeline to store the outputs
+- Add to outputs of your data pipeline
-- Add to `__init__(self)` to store files when the object is created
+- Add to `__init__(self)` to add data dependencies to classes
-- Add to `__init__.py` to store files when the python module is used
+- Add to `__init__.py` to add data dependencies to modules
-- Add to `setup.py` to store files when a Python package is installed
+- Add to `setup.py` to add data dependencies to packages

 ### Coming soon...

-- Packaging multiple files into a portable dataset
 - Add metadata to a stored file
 - Visualise stored file provenance
 - Storing data coming from databases and APIs
+- Packaging multiple files into a portable dataset

 ## Contributing